 My trip started from Sofia, where I met a friend of mine with whom we went hiking the 7 Rila lakes and finished our trip in Blagoevgrad.

 First day: Rila Monastery and hiking the 7 Rila Lakes

 The Monastery of Saint Ivan of the Rila, well-known as the Rila Monastery (Рилски манастир, Rilski manastir) is an emblematic place and one of the most famous attractions in Bulgaria.
 It was founded in the 10th century and became a UNESCO World Heritage Site in 1983.
 You can easily reach it by bus from Sofia.
 It’s located in between Sofia and the 7 Rila Lakes.
-Make a half-day trip to Rila Monastery and you won’t regret it!
+Thus, make a half-day trip to Rila Monastery and you won’t regret it!

-By lunchtime we were ready to head to a much bigger adventure: hike the 7 Lakes in one day!
+By lunchtime we were ready to head to a much bigger adventure: hike the 7 Rila Lakes in one day!

-Second day: Melnik
+Second day: tasting wine in Melnik

 Third day: Blagoevgrad

 Another place of interest on my list after hiking the 7 Rila Lakes is Blagoevgrad.
 It became popular the last few years thanks to Francofolies.
 Francofolies is the host of the biggest francophone music festival, which takes place annually in La Rochelle, France; Montreal, Canada, Spa, Belgium and Blagoevgrad, Bulgaria.
 The festival has attracted some big artists, including Patrick Bruel, Patricia Kaas, Zaz, rapper Fefe, and the groups Nouvelle Vague, Gypsy Kings, Parov Stelar.